 Useful Travel Tips

-● The ticket info: 120 rmb per person for Peak Season (May to October); 80 rmb per person for Off Season (November to April).
+● Ticket: 120 rmb per person for Peak Season (May to October); 60 rmb per person for Off Season (November to April).

-● With a changeable weather and strong wind during the day and night, you’d better bring some warm clothing, like down jacket, even visit in summer time.
+● What to Wear: With a changeable weather and strong wind during the day and night, you’d better bring some warm clothes like down jacket.
+Even if you visit in summer, a coat is recommended.
 And remember to take sunscreen and sunglasses with you.

-● With the high altitude of about 5000 meters, prepare some medicine to avoid the altitude reaction.
-Meanwhile, do not act too fast or move quickly, especially when you taking photos at Tashi peninsula.
+● Altitude Sickness: With a high altitude of about 5000 meters, prepare some medicine to avoid the altitude sickness.
+Meanwhile, do not run or move quickly, especially when you are taking photos at Tashi peninsula.

 ● Accommodation & Dinning: for tourists who want to stay overnight here, there are many guesthouses in the Tashi Dor but the accommodation service is quite basic.
-Each room has 4 single beds or more and hot water and electricity are offered, but without independent bathroom.
+Each room has 4 or more single beds without independent bathroom.
+Hot water and electricity are offered.
 Also there are camps provided.
 As for the dinning, the food is quite pricey as for the high costs of transportation.
-Therefore, it’s needed to prepare enough snacks, some high-calorie food and water.
+Therefore, you are recommended to prepare enough snacks, some high-calorie food and water.

-● If you want to experience the hot spring in the Tibetan plateau, the Yangpachen Hot Spring near by the Namtso is a great choice when you drive back to Lhasa.
-Please contact our travel consultant for more details.
+● Hot Spring: If you want to experience the hot spring in Tibetan plateau, the Yangpachen Hot Spring nearby the Namtso is a great choice when you drive back to Lhasa.

 Lhasa Top Attractions